pricingassistant/mrq/examples/simple_crawler/README.md

 ```
 docker run -t -i -v `pwd`:/src -w /src pricingassistant/mrq bash
 ```
+Don't forget to `cd` in the directory of this exemple!

 Then install MRQ and the packages needed for this example:
 ```